 The goal of marketing is obviously to reach your target market, and convince them to hire your firm.
 However, oftentimes lawyers and law firms alienate certain target groups by failing to make their marketing materials accessible to everyone.
 It pays to invest in market research companies regardless of what your business sells, as they can really help you to make sure you’re making the most of every potential customer, and draw your attention to marketing strategies you might not have considered.
 For example, at the moment lots of companies are trying to incorporate more traditional forms of marketing, such as promotional materials like Custom Water bottles, which can still have a significant impact on raising brand awareness.
-In the following excerpt from Market Me: How Marketing Is Changing and Why You Should Too, I cover who some of these groups may be, and a few of the considerations you need to keep in mind when crafting your marketing materials to reach these groups.
+In the following excerpt from Market Me: How Marketing Is Changing and Why You Should Too, I cover who some target marketing groups may be, and a few of the considerations you need to keep in mind when crafting your marketing materials to reach these groups.
 If you have a client with financial questions, you may want to link them with an advisor that can help them along with you.
 Using appointment setter services can provide an easier and professional way of connecting your client and keeping to a schedule.

 My first summer after college, I was working with a company that provided job-seeking assistance to persons with disabilities.
 They needed a new website, and as I considered how to design a site that met the needs of their target market, I discovered a huge problem: most online content is not easily accessible to visually-impaired, and in some cases, hearing-impaired, users.
 This isn’t something a lot of designers think about, and I’ll admit, up until I worked on this particular website, it had never crossed my mind.
 I knew that visually-impaired users utilized screen readers to access the web, but didn’t know much about how this technology worked (or, as is true in many cases, didn’t work)